 University of Zaragoza

 Paz Olaciregui finished her studies in Political Science and Sociology in 2014 at Carlos III University of Madrid.
 During this time, she was awarded two scholar internship grants.
 The first grant was at The Metropolitan Autonomous University-México and the second was at University of Sao Paulo, Brazil.
 In 2015, Paz obtained her Master's degree in Sociology of Public and Social Policies by the University of Zaragoza.
 She is member of the LSG research group that work on the assessment of the local policies in gender violence.
 Following in this subject, she travelled to Philadelphia as a visitor scholar at the University of Pennsylvania.
 Currently, Paz is a PhD student at the Law Sociology Department, University of Zaragoza.
 Since 2015, she has been working on research focused on violence against women.
 The research task was first about discourses (social, judicial and police) and, at the moment, she is studying practices (social, judicial and police), particularly prevention and risk assessment and management.
 In December of 2017, Paz received a research scholarship from the Spanish Government to do a three-month fellowship at CSSLRV to continue to pursue her current line of research inquiry.
-She will be at the CSSLRV from April-July.
+She will be at the CSSLRV from September 2018-December 2018.

 Büşra Yalçınöz Uçan